-During Semester I students typically visit Sotheby's auction house for a bespoke tour of the contemporary art preview, and have a classroom workshop on the auction process.
+Professional Practice: During Semester I students typically visit Sotheby's auction house for a bespoke tour of the contemporary art preview and have a classroom workshop on the auction process.
+Students also hear from other professionals about their experiences of working in the Contemporary Art world; these are in addition to events organised by the Careers department.